tekumara/notes/jj.md

 A `??` suffix will show on multiple revisions for a bookmark when its conflicted. `jj bookmark list <name>` or `jj bookmark list -c` will describe the conflict.
 Using the bookmark name to look up a revision will resolve to all potential targets.
 See [Bookmarks - Conflicts](https://jj-vcs.github.io/jj/latest/bookmarks/#conflicts)

-``jj bookmark set` will create or update a single bookmark.
+`jj bookmark set` will create or update a single bookmark.
-``jj bookmark move` will move a set of existing bookmarks to a revision.
+`jj bookmark move` will move a set of existing bookmarks to a revision

 Use either to resolve a conflict.

+Because jj operates in a detacted head state, moving bookmarks backwards doesn't hide the previous tip in the log.

 ## push